Wait. What? Your third baby was poisoned too?

 Later that evening I called him from home and said that I felt labor was progressing.

 I think it was close to midnight when he came to the house.
-I was really determined that this — likely my very last birth was going to be a home birth — and was super-excited to have found Dr. Ed!
+I was really determined that this — likely my very last birth — was going to be a home birth, and I was super-excited to have found Dr. Ed!
 He did an exam and said he did not think things were quite right.
-He said my body seemed tired and that labor was exhausting me but was actually not progressing as it should be, and (since it was very late at night) he asked me to come into his office first thing in the morning (after a little rest) to have a full work-up and be observed for a bit.
+He said my body seemed tired, and that labor was exhausting me but was actually not progressing as it should be, and — since it was very late at night — he asked me to come into his office first thing in the morning (after a little rest) to have a full work-up and be observed for a bit.

-It was in that visit the next morning (less than 24-hours after the Providence Hospital midwives sent me home and said “to come back in two weeks”) that Dr. Ed determined I was in advanced-stage kidney failure as a result of preeclampsia and that I needed to get to the hospital immediately or I would risk dying in childbirth (a common outcome of preeclampsia in developing countries, and a likely outcome for me, had I listened to the Providence Hospital midwife team)!
+It was during that visit the next morning (less than 24-hours after the Providence Hospital midwives sent me home and said to “come back in two weeks”) that Dr. Ed determined I was in advanced-stage kidney failure as a result of preeclampsia and that I needed to get to the hospital immediately or I would risk dying in childbirth (a common outcome of preeclampsia in developing countries — and a likely outcome for me, had I listened to the Providence Hospital midwife team)!

 I went to the hospital straight from his office (with a “do not stop at home to collect your birthing bag or anything” level of urgency)… and then I was “observed” for three days.
 Three days that felt like an eternity.

-Fun Fact/Side Note: On the 15th in the morning I learned that this would be the day I was going to be on the Today Show!
-The film crew had recorded the episode when I was 7 months pregnant (back in May) and it was finally airing.
+Fun fact/ side note: On the morning of July 15th, I learned that this would be the day I was going to be on the Today Show (the film crew had recorded the episode when I was 7 months pregnant, back in May of 2008 — and it was finally airing)!

 Here’s the Today Show clip from July 15, 2008, if you want to watch it now as I did while I was in Labor!

-We all watched the Today Show.
-There were about 10 people in the room if I remember correctly: my husband, my mother, my three older sons, some close family friends, a couple of nurses and midwives, and Dr. Ed!).
-When it was over, the hospital midwife made me make a choice (which I did only after discussing things with Dr. Ed…”unofficially”.)
+We all watched the Today Show… there were about 10 people in the room, if I remember correctly: My husband, my mother, my three older sons, some close family friends Jay and Elaine who had come down from Seattle to watch my boys during the birth, a couple of nurses and midwives, and Dr. Ed!).
+When the Today Show segment was over, the hospital midwife made me make a choice (which I did only after discussing things with Dr. Ed… “unofficially”).
 I chose to let her break my water.
 Even though I was terrified of any interventions at all at this point, I was willing to try anything before going in for a c-section!
 And then…

-To cap off my perception of the Providence midwife team’s consistency of incompetence, I submit the following final detail: I decided to go in for my two-week post-natal at the hospital clinic (since it was covered by my insurance).
-At that visit, the nurse asked to check on my c-section scar to see how it was healing!
-(WHAAA — they didn’t even bother looking at my chart to see that I had had a natural vaginal birth!)
+To cap off my perception of the Providence midwife team’s consistent of incompetence, I submit the following final detail: Since it was covered by my insurance, I decided to go in to the hospital for my two-week post-natal.
+At that visit, the nurse asked to “check on my c-section scar to see how it was healing!”
+(WHAAA? — they didn’t even bother looking at my chart to see that I had had a natural vaginal birth!)

-It was not until nearly four years later (in early 2012) when interviewing Dr. Felicia Rabito (of Tulane University) for my film that I learned the average Blood Lead Level (BLL) in an adult American woman of childbearing age was about 0.43 micrograms of Lead per deciliter of blood (see study link below), and that even at this “very low level” there were correlations with negative birth outcomes, fertility/conception issues, low birthweight in newborns, pre-term birth, and other birth complications (like preeclampsia) — all outcomes that fluctuated in relation to BLL variations as low as 0.1 micrograms per deciliter!
+It was not until nearly four years later (in early 2012) when interviewing Dr. Felicia Rabito (of Tulane University) for my documentary film, MisLEAD: America’ Secret Epidemic (here’s a link to the film if you have not yet seen it) that I learned that the average Blood Lead Level (BLL) in an adult American woman of childbearing age was about 0.43 micrograms of Lead per deciliter of blood (see study link below), and that even at this “very low level,” there were correlations with negative birth outcomes, fertility/conception issues, low birthweight in newborns, pre-term birth, and other birth complications (like preeclampsia) — all outcomes that fluctuated in relation to BLL variations as low as 0.1 micrograms per deciliter!

 Abstract from Dr. Rabito’s study